 Benefits of solar for towns and municipalities:

-ReVision offers solar Power Purchase Agreements (PPA), a great and viable path to solar for municipalities.
-PPAs allow towns, cities, and local government entities, who cannot take advantage of federal tax programs, to enjoy the same benefits of clean solar power afforded to businesses and homeowners.
+ReVision manages projects through both direct payment and solar Power Purchase Agreements (PPA).
+PPAs allow towns, cities, and local government entities, who cannot access the upfront capital, to enjoy the same benefits of clean solar power afforded to businesses and homeowners.
+Our team can help you assess whether your city or town is eligible for our PPA financing program.

-A solar Power Purchase Agreement (PPA) is an innovative financial structure which eliminates the primary barrier to municipal entities going solar: access to upfront capital.
 Instead of requiring a capital investment, ReVision Energy pairs the interested party with local mission-motivated solar investors who can take advantage of federal tax incentives not available to cities and towns.
 The investor partner owns and operates the array at the municipality's location and sells the solar power to the host at below-market rates with $0 upfront cost.

 Learn more about Power Purchase Agreements →